The Conundrum of Banking

 Deposit Deflation thus views banking, and the money creation and indebtedness that is the product of banking, as decimalized capital barter.
 You and I don’t trade among ourselves in lumpy securities, difficult to ascertain and collect upon.
 We prefer to let the banks trade among themselves in these securities, differentiating among them by the pledger’s credit rating, the quality of the collateral, and the various encumbrances upon the pledged capital.
 We at retail rely instead on the banks’ own liquidity services, their ever more digitally convenient methods for effecting transfers, their time-proven networks and procedures for ascertainment and settlement.

 A bank would rather determine how valuable our house is than how valuable our gold is.
 An efficient society does not depend for the assignment of value upon a scarce material extracted from the earth.
 If we make an improvement to our property persuasive enough to the assessor, the bank will lend — will in fact create — more money against it.
-We can procure a package of almonds by swiping a bank debit card, and all the labor, expertise and investment that have harmoniously converged to deliver this parcel of nourishment to us depend in the end on our bank’s ability to convey some security, liquid or illiquid, to our convenience store’s bank.
+We can procure a package of almonds by swiping a bank debit card, and all the labor, expertise and investment that have harmoniously converged to fill and deliver it to us depend in the end on our bank’s ability to convey some security, liquid or illiquid, to our convenience store’s bank.

 Governments in a capitalist system can create a crude and limited hand-to-hand currency by stamping a piece of metal and assigning it a value.
 But evaluating and assigning credit is beyond the remit of most governments, and we’d ponder carefully before allowing a government official to become our banker, effecting each transaction and determining what we own and whom we owe without favoritism.